Psychotherapy 101

 East and West Practices in Psychotherapy

-“Trauma constantly confronts us with our fragility and with man’s inhumanity. to man but also with our extraordinary resilience.” — Bessel Van Der Kolk
+“Trauma constantly confronts us with our fragility and with man’s inhumanity to man but also with our extraordinary resilience.” — Bessel Van Der Kolk

 The mind/body connection exists in us all.
 It is the link between a person’s thoughts, attitudes, and behaviors and their physical health while somatization is the expression of psychological or emotional factors as physical (somatic) symptoms.
 It means a tendency to experience and communicate psychological distress in the body.
 All of us at some time or another have had this experience often finding out that nothing medically is presenting despite feeling ill.
 Incorporating eastern strategies such as meditation and mindfulness complements western therapies in service of mental and emotional health and the therapeutic process.
 My philosophy offers a generous well-rounded treatment/healing experience.
 For me, the eastern world supports the deeper understanding of the here and now with the western psychotherapies looking at your past.
 Both practices focus on healing, and relieving suffering.
 This is how psychotherapy, mindfulness, and meditation work together.
 Mindfulness is taught as a strategy to assist in activating the calm of your parasympathetic nervous system.
 The calming offers a deeper awareness of what might really be going on inside in connecting the mind/body.
 It assists and creates a soothing foundation to move into the discomfort that may happen during your psychotherapy.
 This will be a significant part of our treatment experience as it offers another way to enter the deeper aspects of one’s emotional life.